This introduction will take you through every step involved in the creation and use of phishing email templates.

 Template Page Options:

-- Update Template: Provides the ability to view and update the back-end configuration used to create the template (e.g. description, email body, embeded image & attachments, etc.)
+- Update: Provides the ability to view and update the back-end configuration used to create the template (e.g. description, email body, embeded image & attachments, etc.)

 -